rickdgray/swr-calculator/README.md

 ## Background

-This tool was forked from [Baptiste Wicht's swr-calculator](https://github.com/wichtounet/swr-calculator) and reshaped around three point-query commands suitable for ad-hoc retirement planning rather than analytical sweep tables.
+This tool was forked from [Baptiste Wicht's swr-calculator](https://github.com/wichtounet/swr-calculator) and reshaped around point-query commands suitable for ad-hoc retirement planning rather than analytical sweep tables.

 The methodology and historical-backtesting approach trace back to the *Trinity Study* (Cooley, Hubbard, Walz 1998) and its many updates.
 See [thepoorswiss.com/updated-trinity-study](https://thepoorswiss.com/updated-trinity-study/) for an accessible overview.